apiflask/apiflask/docs/usage.md

 ```

 See *[Use the `doc` decorator](/openapi/#use-the-doc-decorator)* for more details
-about OpenAPI genenrating and the usage of the `doc` decorator.
+about OpenAPI generating and the usage of the `doc` decorator.

 !!! warning